Vegan Easter Biscuits – Purple and Healthier Than Most

 - Bring the mixture together with your hands to form a dough.

-- Bake in the middle of the oven at 180℃ for 10-12 minutes.
+- Bake in the middle of a preheated oven at 180℃ (350℉, Gas 4) for 10-12 minutes.
 Because of the colour, it's a bit difficult to tell when they are done, but they should still be purple rather than brown.

-- Sprinkle over the remaining sugar and leave to cook for a couple of minutes, then turn out onto a wire rack to cool completely.
+- Sprinkle over the remaining sugar and leave to cool for a couple of minutes, then turn out onto a wire rack to cool completely.

 I’m sending these healthier vegan Easter biscuits off to Treat Petite with The Baking Explorer and Cakeyboi.